bloodworks-io/phlox/docs/setup.md

     (Or `docker build -t phlox:latest .` if using Docker)

 3.  **Create `.env` File:**
-    Navigate to the `phlox-dev/` directory within the cloned repository.
-Create a file named `.env` and add the following content, **customizing the values** as needed:
+    Create a file named `.env` in the cloned repo and add the following content, **customizing the values** as needed:

     ```env
     # Required